 Job Skills Training

-Elgin Community College offers various ways to get the hands-on education you need to enhance your resume or get started in the workforce.
-Many of these programs are no charge and offer job skills training, one-on-one support, and academic resources such as tutoring designed to guide you through to graduation.
-ECC provides on-site childcare for parents and flexible class schedules to meet your needs if you can't go back to work due to childcare or other obligations.
+Elgin Community College offers various ways to get the hands-on education you need to enhance your resume or start the workforce.
+Many of these free programs offer job skills training, one-on-one support, and academic resources such as tutoring to guide you through graduation.
+ECC provides on-site childcare for parents and flexible class schedules to meet your needs if you can't return to work due to childcare or other obligations.

 Apprentices learn while earning!
-Begin building your future with a paid, structured on-the-job training while completing your certificate or degree here at ECC.
+Begin building your future with paid, structured, on-the-job training while completing your certificate or degree here at ECC.
 Be different—graduate with no college debt.

 Future Workforce Leaders Program

-Learn about various career pathways and work on completing your high school equivalency certificate, an occupational training certificate, or gain valuable work experience in a chosen field.
+Learn about various career pathways and work on completing your State of Illinois High School Diploma and an occupational training certificate or gain valuable work experience in a chosen field.